Motivic mirror symmetry and $\chi$-independence for Higgs bundles in arbitrary characteristic: Introduction

 Over $k = \CC$, Hausel and Thaddeus \cite{HT} predicted a``topological mirror symmetry'' relation between the $E$-polynomial of the $\SL_n$-Higgs moduli space and the stringy $E$-polynomial of the $\PGL_n$-Higgs moduli space, which encodes the twisted orbifold Hodge numbers with respect to the gerbe $\delta_{L}$; as we will see below this stringy $E$-polynomial has a more concrete description in terms of the $\Gamma$-action on $\SLHiggs$.
 The conjecture of Hausel and Thaddeus was proved by Groechenig, Wyss and Ziegler \cite{GWZ} using $p$-adic integration.
-Recently, Maulik and Shen \cite{MS} upgraded the agreement of (orbifold) $E$-polynomials to an agreement of (orbifold) Hodge structures (see \eqref{MS_orb_iso} below) using perverse sheaves, the decomposition theorem, support theorems for Hitchin fibrations and vanishing cycles.
+Recently, Maulik and Shen \cite{MS} upgraded the agreement of (stringy) $E$-polynomials to an agreement of (orbifold) Hodge structures using perverse sheaves, the decomposition theorem, support theorems for Hitchin fibrations and vanishing cycles (see $\S$\ref{overview MS} for a summary).
+In both \cite{GWZ} and \cite{MS}, a crucial ingredient is the non-trivial $\Gamma$-action on the cohomology of $\SLHiggs$ and its isotypical decomposition.

-In this paper, we build on the ideas and techniques of \cite{MS} to prove a motivic version of mirror symmetry, Theorem \ref{main_thm}, relating the (orbifold) Voevodsky motives of the $\SL_n$-Higgs and the $\PGL_n$-Higgs moduli spaces.
+In this paper, we build on the ideas and techniques of \cite{MS} to prove a motivic version of mirror symmetry (Theorem \ref{main_thm}) relating the (orbifold) Voevodsky motives of the $\SL_n$-Higgs and the $\PGL_n$-Higgs moduli spaces.
 The Voevodsky motive $M(X)$ of a smooth $k$-variety $X$ with coefficient in a $\QQ$-algebra $\Lambda$ is an object of the triangulated category $\DM(k,\Lambda)$ of mixed motives over $k$ with coefficients in $\Lambda$.
-It is a very fine cohomological invariant of $X$, which contains information both about the cohomology of $X$ with its mixed Hodge structure (when $k\subset \CC$) but also about the rational Chow groups and rational algebraic K-theory groups of $X$.
+It is a very fine cohomological invariant of $X$, which contains information both about the cohomology of $X$ with its mixed Hodge structure (when $k\subset \CC$) and also the rational Chow groups and rational algebraic K-theory groups of $X$.
 If $X$ is also projective, $M(X)$ contains the same information as the perhaps more familiar Chow motive of $X$.
 However, Voevodsky motives are much more flexible than Chow motives and admit a fully-fledged theory of ``motivic sheaves'' on schemes and stacks with a six operation formalism and vanishing cycles functors which are crucial to our results.